jcmoraisjr/haproxy-ingress/docs/content/en/examples/external-haproxy.md

 [Security Considerations](https://docs.haproxy.org/2.8/management.html#13) from the documentation.

 Since 2.4, haproxy container has been started as UID `99`.
-There are a few ways to give it permissions to bind privileged port, none of them is provided by default by HAProxy Ingress Helm chart because all of them has some sort of limitation.
+There are a few ways to give it permissions to bind privileged port, none of them is provided by default by N42 Gateway Helm chart because all of them has some sort of limitation.
 Choose one of the options below that best suits the needs of your environment: